Lolle2000la/Image-Sort/README.md

 On the left you have your folders.
 It's a tree, so you can access all your sub-folders.
-You can also pin folders, either the selected one ("Pin selected") or a manually picked one  ("Pin"), making them easier to access, but also making it possible to f.e. sort images from one folder into others on other disks.
+You can also pin folders, either the selected one ("Pin selected") or a manually picked one  ("Pin"), making them easier to access, but also making it possible to f.e. sort images from one folder into others, possibly on other drives entirely.
+So you could for example pin your pictures folder and open the camera, that you connected to the PC, and start sorting the images from the camera straight into the pictures folder.

-Then, select an image and choose whether you want to move the image to the selected folder or want to delete it (moving it to recycle bin).
+Then, once you have opened a folder, select an image and choose whether you want to move the image to the selected folder or want to delete it (moving it to the recycle bin).

 But maybe you accidentally delete or move an image and think 'Oh, why did I do that?
 Can I undo this?'.
 Yes, you can.
 Simply press undo.
 You would not believe how much of a pain this is to achieve for the recycle bin.
 But it was worth it,